Persistence K-theory: Filtered chain complexes

 \begin{remark} \begin{enumerate} \item An older result of Kashiwara~\cite{Ka:index} establishes a similar isomorphism to the ones described at points~(1) and~(2) of Theorem~\ref{t:computations-chains} but in the framework of the derived category of constructible sheaves on manifolds.
 The analogy to the result of Kashiwara becomes more transparent in view of the identification of Novikov rings with rings of step functions as described in~\S\ref{sb:diff-Nov}.

 Another related result appears in~\cite{BOO:multi-param}, where the $K$-group of the category of multi-parameter persistence modules is calculated.
 Note that the framework in that paper is slightly different than ours - the category of persistence modules is {\em exact} while the homotopy categories $H_0(\fchfg)$, $H_0(\fcht)$ of filtered chain complexes are TPC's. \item The morphism $\la:K(\C^{\ta})\to \La$ fits with the map $\la_{(-)}$ defined in \S\ref{subsec:barfuc} for persistence modules and their barcodes.
-The relation is the following:

-for each filtered chain complex $C$, where $H(C)$ is the persistence module given by the homology of $C$. \end{enumerate} \end{remark}
+The relation is that $\la (C) = \la_{H(C)}$ for each filtered chain complex $C$, where $H(C)$ is the persistence homology of $C$. \end{enumerate} \end{remark}

 The proof of the theorem will occupy the next two subsections. \zjnote{Explicitly, \S \ref{sb:K-fg}} is concerned with $\C^{\fg}$ and \S \ref{ssec-(T)} with $\C^{\ta}$.
 The combination of the results in these two subsections cover all the claims made in Theorem \ref{t:computations-chains}.
 In \S\ref{subsubsec:other-rel} we discuss some other relations involving the acyclics for these categories.
-They are relevant to understand some $K$-theoretic aspects, as in Remark \ref{rem:var-K} (a)).
+They are relevant to understand some $K$-theoretic aspects, as in Remark \ref{rem:var-K} (a).